- Academic Honesty

 All employees and volunteers are required to complete 3 hours of training within 90 days of hire and 3 hours of training every five years thereafter.
 Training will be provided by the University.

-Employees must obtain the following clearances: PA State Police criminal background check; clearance through ChildLine (child abuse); and FBI clearance (fingerprinting).
+Covered employees must obtain the following clearances: PA State Police criminal background check; clearance through ChildLine (child abuse); and FBI clearance (fingerprinting).
 Employees may be eligible for a 90 day provisional hiring period during which they may work as long as they are not working alone with children.

 The provisional hiring period for volunteers is 30 days.

-Employees and volunteers must report changes in clearance status within 72 hours or face possible criminal charges and/or termination of employment/volunteer status.
+Covered employees and volunteers must report changes in clearance status within 72 hours or face possible criminal charges and/or termination of employment/volunteer status.

-Employees or volunteers will be dismissed immediately if their clearances reveal that they are named in the statewide database as the perpetrator of a founded report committed within the past five years, or that they were convicted of one or more of the offenses listed in 23 Pa.
+Covered employees or volunteers will be dismissed immediately if their clearances reveal that they are named in the statewide database as the perpetrator of a founded report committed within the past five years, or that they were convicted of one or more of the offenses listed in 23 Pa.
 C.S. § 6344(c), or an equivalent crime under federal law or the law of another state.
 Prospective job applicants and volunteers will not be hired or allowed to participate for the same reasons.

 Measures to prevent child abuse